 The process of becoming a Trustee

-Becoming a trustee is simple with the Trustee Recruitment Service.
+Becoming an academy trustee is simple with the Trustee Recruitment Service.

 Once we receive your registration, we’ll be in touch to help organise a call for you with one of our experienced advisers.
 During this call, which typically lasts 45 minutes, the adviser will discuss with you your past experiences, skills, and knowledge, as well as checking suitability for the current roles we have available.